command-line-interface-pages/cli-pages/README.md

   - Switching between long/short options available.

 - [Cheat](https://github.com/cheat/cheat) cheat allows you to create and view interactive cheatsheets on the command-line.
-Here is a `cat` page in TlDr:
+Here is a `cat` page in Cheat:

   ![cheat page](./cheat-page.png)